-- appointing our independent registered public accounting firm; - evaluating the qualifications, independence and performance of our independent registered public accounting firm; - approving the audit and non-audit services to be performed by our independent registered public accounting firm; - · reviewing the design, implementation, adequacy and effectiveness of our internal accounting controls and our critical accounting policies; - discussing with management and the independent registered public accounting firm the results of our annual audit and the review of our quarterly unaudited financial statements; - reviewing, overseeing and monitoring the integrity of our consolidated financial statements and our compliance with legal and regulatory requirements as they relate to financial statements or accounting matters; - reviewing on a periodic basis, or as appropriate, any investment policy and recommending to our board of directors any changes to such investment policy; - reviewing with management and our auditors any earnings announcements and other public announcements regarding our results of operations; - preparing the report that the SEC requires in our annual proxy statement; - · reviewing and approving any related party transactions and reviewing and monitoring compliance with our code of conduct and ethics; and - reviewing and evaluating, at least annually, the performance of the audit committee and its members including compliance of the audit committee with its charter.
+- appointing our independent registered public accounting firm; - · evaluating the qualifications, independence and performance of our independent registered public accounting firm; - approving the audit and non-audit services to be performed by our independent registered public accounting firm; - reviewing the design, implementation, adequacy and effectiveness of our internal accounting controls and our critical accounting policies; - discussing with management and the independent registered public accounting firm the results of our annual audit and the review of our quarterly unaudited financial statements; - reviewing, overseeing and monitoring the integrity of our consolidated financial statements and our compliance with legal and regulatory requirements as they relate to financial statements or accounting matters; - reviewing on a periodic basis, or as appropriate, any investment policy and recommending to our board of directors any changes to such investment policy; - reviewing with management and our auditors any earnings announcements and other public announcements regarding our results of operations; - preparing the report that the SEC requires in our annual proxy statement;

+- · reviewing and approving any related party transactions and reviewing and monitoring compliance with our code of conduct and ethics; and - reviewing and evaluating, at least annually, the performance of the audit committee and its members including compliance of the audit committee with its charter.

-The members of our audit committee are Renée Galá, Joshua H. Bilenker, M.D. and Russell Cox.
+The members of our audit committee are Renée Galá, Joshua Bilenker, M.D. and Russell Cox.
 Ms. Galá serves as the chairperson of the committee.
-The audit committee did not meet during the last fiscal year, as it was newly formed in connection with our initial public offering and the responsibilities of the committee were, up to that point, handled by the board of directors.
+The audit committee met four times during fiscal year 2019.
 All members of our audit committee meet the requirements for financial literacy under the applicable rules and regulations of the SEC and Nasdaq.
 Our board of directors has determined that Ms. Galá is an "audit committee financial expert" as defined by applicable SEC rules and has the requisite financial sophistication as defined under the applicable Nasdaq rules and regulations.
 Our board of directors has determined each of Ms. Galá, Dr. Bilenker and Mr. Cox is independent under the applicable rules of the SEC and Nasdaq.
 The audit committee operates under a written charter that satisfies the applicable standards of the SEC and Nasdaq, which the audit committee will review and evaluate at least annually.